oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The value `exploit_status` indicates that the `details` field contains a description of the degree to which an exploit for the vulnerability is known.
 This knowledge can range from information privately held among a very small group to an issue that has been described to the public at a major conference or is being widely exploited globally.
 For consistency and simplicity, this section can be a mirror image of the CVSS "Exploitability" metric.
 However, it can also contain a more contextual status, such as "Weaponized" or "Functioning Code".

-The value `impact` indicates, that the `details` field contains an assessment of the impact on the user or the target set if the vulnerability is successfully exploited.
+The value `impact` indicates that the `details` field contains an assessment of the impact on the user or the target set if the vulnerability is successfully exploited.
 If applicable, for consistency and simplicity, this section can be a textual summary of the three CVSS impact metrics.
 These metrics measure how a vulnerability detracts from the three core security properties of an information system: Confidentiality, Integrity, and Availability.

 The value `target_set` indicates that the `details` field contains a description of the currently known victim population in whatever terms are appropriate.
 Such terms may include: operating system platform, types of products, user segments, and geographic distribution.

+Date of the threat (`date`) of value type `string` with format `date-time` contains the date when the assessment was done or the threat appeared.

+Details of the threat (`details`) of value type `string` with 1 or more characters represents a thorough human-readable discussion of the threat.

+Group IDs (`group_ids`) are of value type Product Groups (`product_groups_t`).

+Product IDs (`product_ids`) are of value type Products (`products_t`).

 #### 3.2.3.14 Vulnerabilities Property - Title